suncoast-devs/handbook/lessons/cs-control-flow/reading/intro.md

+---
-# Control Flow
+title: Control Flow
+---

 If we just write lines of code one after another in our code we would have no way to make decisions and take different paths in our code.
 To allow us this flexibility we have the idea of `flow control` statements.

 The first and more simple of these is the `if` statement.